Review: Lenovo Smart Display gives Google Assistant a better home, but there’s room for improvement

 Like Home speakers, Smart Display can carry out multiple tasks at once in Routines; set timers; and, when enabled with the Home app, respond to follow-up questions.

-Unlike Home speakers, if you ask for interesting random trivia — like the fact that ice skaters used to use animal bone instead of metal — results now come with images.
+Unlike Home speakers, if you ask for interesting random trivia — like the fact that ice skates used to use animal bone instead of metal — results now come with images.

 The ability to adjust a timer or control smart home appliances is a plus, but you can do the same with the Google Assistant app or Google Assistant on most Android smartphones.